ElenaByc/books-app/README.md

 # <a name="top"></a> Pick Me a Book App <br> Hackbright Academy Capstone Project

 Don't know what to read next?
-Find your next favorite book, series, or author with this recommendation app!
+Find your next favorite book, series, or author with this book recommendation app!
 **Pick Me a Book App** is a full-stack web application allowing users to get book recommendations based on their preferences.
 Users can choose to get recommendations by author, title, category, or the New York Times best sellers list.
 Registered users can also request recommendations based on their favorite books.